renber/pdf-revise/README.md

             Vertical margin
             Default: 20.0

-    render-pages      Add a watermark to every page
+    render-pages      Replace page contents by a rendered image of the page
       Usage: render-pages [options]
         Options:
           --dpi